JarodCoding/SchoolOS/README.md

 SchoolOS-Client
 ================
-A Arch Linux based Client for SchoolOS, which is designed to run on the computers which are located in the school
+AN Arch Linux based Client for SchoolOS, which is designed to run on the computers which are located in the school

   SchoolOS-Client-Runtime
 ==========================